notclive/ludum-dare-46/README.md

 Entry for https://ldjam.com/events/ludum-dare/46

-## Zero to hero
+## Getting setup

 1. Install [node.js](https://nodejs.org/en/).
-2. Run `npm install`
+2. Run `npm install`.

+### Development

-To develop run `npm run dev`, the site will be available at http://localhost:8080.
+Run `npm run dev`, the game will be available at http://localhost:8080.

-To build run `npm run build`, the site will be built to `dist`.
+### Deployment

+1. Build the game using `npm run build`.
+2. Commit your changes (including the `dist` directory).
+3. Push the committed `dist` directory to the `gh-pages` branch using `git subtree push --prefix dist origin gh-pages`.

+The game will be available at https://notclive.github.io/ludum-dare-46.